 Leave a Wildlife Legacy

-Many of our members have left a gift to North Carolina Wildlife Federation in their will or estate plan.
+Many people have left a gift to North Carolina Wildlife Federation in their will, trust, or retirement plans.
 No matter the size of your investment, a simple bequest assures a lasting impact on wildlife and habitat for generations to come.

 If you have been planning to create or update your will and just haven't gotten around to it, we can help!
 You can use our free will writing tool to take care of the people, and even the wildlife, you love.

-Our staff can help you design a gift that will work for you and your loved ones and will help protect North Carolina wildlife.
-We can show you how you can increase your income, reduce or eliminate capital gains and estate taxes and receive a significant tax reduction now.
+Our staff can also answer any questions you have and help you design a gift that will work for you and your loved ones and help protect North Carolina wildlife.
+We can show you how you can increase your income, reduce or eliminate capital gains and estate taxes, and receive a significant tax reduction now.

 Four easy ways you can be a philanthropist for wildlife: